Model Meta options¶

 unique_together = (("driver", "restaurant"),)

-This is a list of lists of fields that must be unique when considered together.
-It's used in the Django admin and is enforced at the database level (i.e., the appropriate UNIQUE statements are included in the CREATE TABLE statement).
+This is a tuple of tuples that must be unique when considered together.
+It’s used in the Django admin and is enforced at the database level (i.e., the appropriate UNIQUE statements are included in the CREATE TABLE statement).

-For convenience, unique_together can be a single list when dealing with a single set of fields:
+For convenience, unique_together can be a single tuple when dealing with a single set of fields:

 unique_together = ("driver", "restaurant")

-A ManyToManyField cannot be included in unique_together (it's not even clear what that would mean).
-If you need to validate uniqueness related to a ManyToManyField, look at signals or using an explicit through model.
+A ManyToManyField cannot be included in unique_together.
+(It’s not clear what that would even mean!)
+If you need to validate uniqueness related to a ManyToManyField, try using a signal or an explicit through model.